SadiqR044/git_test_crash_course/readme.md

-# Git Crash Course
+# Welcome to Git

+- This is coming from branch 'dev-sadiq'.
-This is only used for testing github.
+- This is only used for testing github.